ucsb-cs56-webapps/ucsb-cs56-buy-sell-giveaway/README.md

 ### To run locally

 Open the localhost.json.
 Replace the value of spring.data.mongodb.password "REPLACE_WITH_PASSWORD" with the actual password.
+Password will be provided over a secure network.

 ```
 mvn clean